HamidRezaBabaeii/challenges-write-ups/SQLi Challenges/HTB-SQLi.md

     <img src="../static/image/SQLi-img/HTB-33-518-CACCOUNT-TEST3.png" alt="test SQLi">
 </p>

-**I tested ***( ') ORDER BY 1 -- -)*** it was ok but when I checked 2, I got 500 status.
+**I tested ***" ') ORDER BY 1 -- -"*** it was ok but when I checked 2, I got 500 status.
 This vulnerable box can't help us to find admin password, because there is no response and it works with headers.
-Now we could able to create our accont and I'll login with it.**
+Now we could able to create our account and I'll login with it.**

 <hr>